-The library will support students, faculty, and staff both remotely and on campus during the fall 2020 semester.
+The library will support students, faculty, and staff both remotely and on campus during the 2020/2021 academic year.
 Here are some important highlights.

 - See building / hours for more information.